Johnson & Johnson (NYSE:JNJ) Shares Acquired by Intellectus Partners LLC

 Intellectus Partners LLC raised its holdings in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 7.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 5,581 shares of the company’s stock after acquiring an additional 372 shares during the period.
 Intellectus Partners LLC’s holdings in Johnson & Johnson were worth $869,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also bought and sold shares of JNJ.
-State Street Corp increased its holdings in shares of Johnson & Johnson by 1.1% during the 2nd quarter.
-State Street Corp now owns 141,833,756 shares of the company’s stock valued at $23,476,323,000 after purchasing an additional 1,568,633 shares in the last quarter.
-Moneta Group Investment Advisors LLC increased its holdings in shares of Johnson & Johnson by 90,144.4% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 54,386,720 shares of the company’s stock valued at $9,607,414,000 after purchasing an additional 54,326,454 shares in the last quarter.
-Geode Capital Management LLC increased its holdings in shares of Johnson & Johnson by 2.0% during the 2nd quarter.
-Geode Capital Management LLC now owns 49,697,798 shares of the company’s stock valued at $8,203,608,000 after purchasing an additional 990,298 shares in the last quarter.
-Morgan Stanley increased its holdings in shares of Johnson & Johnson by 12.0% during the 4th quarter.
-Morgan Stanley now owns 42,224,521 shares of the company’s stock valued at $7,458,962,000 after purchasing an additional 4,521,062 shares in the last quarter.
-Finally, Capital International Investors increased its holdings in shares of Johnson & Johnson by 62.7% during the 2nd quarter.
-Capital International Investors now owns 27,825,795 shares of the company’s stock valued at $4,605,627,000 after purchasing an additional 10,724,110 shares in the last quarter.
-68.40% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also recently made changes to their positions in JNJ.
+DORCHESTER WEALTH MANAGEMENT Co increased its holdings in shares of Johnson & Johnson by 8.6% during the 1st quarter.
+DORCHESTER WEALTH MANAGEMENT Co now owns 67,618 shares of the company’s stock valued at $14,975,000 after purchasing an additional 5,327 shares in the last quarter.
+Cantor Fitzgerald Investment Advisor L.P increased its holdings in shares of Johnson & Johnson by 88.9% during the 1st quarter.
+Cantor Fitzgerald Investment Advisor L.P now owns 175,194 shares of the company’s stock valued at $31,049,000 after purchasing an additional 82,429 shares in the last quarter.
+AMI Investment Management Inc. increased its holdings in Johnson & Johnson by 8.8% in the 1st quarter.
+AMI Investment Management Inc. now owns 18,305 shares of the company’s stock worth $3,244,000 after acquiring an additional 1,475 shares in the last quarter.
+Equitable Holdings Inc. increased its holdings in Johnson & Johnson by 4.9% in the 1st quarter.
+Equitable Holdings Inc. now owns 45,673 shares of the company’s stock worth $8,095,000 after acquiring an additional 2,119 shares in the last quarter.
+Finally, USS Investment Management Ltd increased its holdings in Johnson & Johnson by 2.4% in the 1st quarter.
+USS Investment Management Ltd now owns 860,371 shares of the company’s stock worth $152,488,000 after acquiring an additional 20,528 shares in the last quarter.
+68.40% of the stock is owned by hedge funds and other institutional investors.

 Johnson & Johnson Trading Up 0.8 %

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 5th.
-Shareholders of record on Tuesday, February 20th will be given a $1.19 dividend.
-The ex-dividend date of this dividend is Friday, February 16th.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 5th.
+Shareholders of record on Tuesday, February 20th will be paid a dividend of $1.19 per share.
+The ex-dividend date is Friday, February 16th.
 This represents a $4.76 dividend on an annualized basis and a yield of 2.93%.
-Johnson & Johnson’s payout ratio is currently 35.34%.
+Johnson & Johnson’s dividend payout ratio (DPR) is presently 35.34%.

 Wall Street Analysts Forecast Growth

-Several equities analysts have recently weighed in on the stock.
-Raymond James lifted their target price on shares of Johnson & Johnson from $172.00 to $175.00 and gave the company an “outperform” rating in a report on Wednesday, January 3rd.
+Several equities research analysts recently commented on the stock.
+Royal Bank of Canada reissued an “outperform” rating and issued a $178.00 price target on shares of Johnson & Johnson in a report on Friday, December 1st.
+Raymond James boosted their price target on shares of Johnson & Johnson from $172.00 to $175.00 and gave the stock an “outperform” rating in a report on Wednesday, January 3rd.
 Barclays boosted their price target on shares of Johnson & Johnson from $158.00 to $162.00 and gave the stock an “equal weight” rating in a report on Thursday, October 12th.
-UBS Group raised shares of Johnson & Johnson from a “neutral” rating to a “buy” rating and boosted their price target for the stock from $167.00 to $180.00 in a report on Friday, December 1st.
-Royal Bank of Canada reissued an “outperform” rating and issued a $178.00 price target on shares of Johnson & Johnson in a report on Friday, December 1st.
-Finally, Wells Fargo & Company lowered shares of Johnson & Johnson from an “overweight” rating to an “equal weight” rating and cut their price target for the stock from $170.00 to $163.00 in a report on Wednesday, December 13th.
+TheStreet cut shares of Johnson & Johnson from a “b” rating to a “c+” rating in a research note on Friday, November 17th.
+Finally, StockNews.com raised shares of Johnson & Johnson from a “buy” rating to a “strong-buy” rating in a research note on Tuesday, January 9th.
 Eight equities research analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat, Johnson & Johnson currently has a consensus rating of “Moderate Buy” and an average target price of $168.94.

 Johnson & Johnson, together with its subsidiaries, researches, develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Consumer Health segment provides skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR. CI:LABO, NEUTROGENA, and OGX brands; baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; TYLENOL acetaminophen products; SUDAFED cold, flu, and allergy products; BENADRYL and ZYRTEC allergy products; MOTRIN IB ibuprofen products; NICORETTE smoking cessation products; and PEPCID acid reflux products.